 Learning Disabilities Nursing - Nursing Times Awards

 People with learning disabilities are among the most vulnerable and excluded in society.
-Learning disabilities nurses have a unique role in supporting their clients to achieve their full potential and in breaking down barriers their clients may encounter that prevent them from participating in society, or that result in health inequalities.
+Learning disabilities nurses have a unique role in supporting people, their families and carers to achieve and maintain good health, wellbeing and their full potential.
+They work to break down barriers that may prevent participation in society, or result in health inequalities or ill health.

-This award is open to individual nurses or teams working in acute or community settings, in the NHS or independent sector.
-Entrants must be able to demonstrate the benefits of their work in terms of improved quality of life or increased independence of their patient or client group.
+This award is open to individual registered learning disability nurses or learning disability nurse teams working in acute or community settings, in the NHS or independent sector.
+Entrants must be able to demonstrate the benefits of their work in terms of evidence-based, person-centred practice sustaining health and improving quality of life.

 Examples might include initiatives to:

-- Promote participation in community activities for people with learning disabilities
+- Promote social inclusion and participation in community activities

 - Promote opportunities for people with learning disabilities to participate in service design or staff training